 Everyone has their favorite interview questions and I prepare my questions based on the position requirements, my role in the interview process and the candidates background.
 Once I have completed my portion of the interview, I complete a one page assessment of the candidates competency profile and provide a go/no go decision replete with any follow up items that the hiring manager may want to consider.

-Do you want to have a free fifteen minute discussion so we can discuss an upcoming panel discussion?
-Sign up on my web site http://www.jimthomasintl.com/ or contact me directly by phone.
+Do you want to have a free fifteen-minute call on interview preparation and strategy?
+Sign up on my web site or contact me directly by phone.